widmogrod/zf2-assetic-module/README.md

   * [zf2-twitter-bootstrap-module](https://github.com/widmogrod/zf2-twitter-bootstrap-module)

-# TODO
+# Project plan.

+## Done

   * setup assets by view helpers

+## Todo

+  * add cache for assets
   * more examples
-  * add cache for assets
+  * better description

-P.S.
-Sory for my english.
+*P.S.* Sory for my english.
 If You wish to help me with this project or correct my english description - You are welcome :)